 Let be the error in a measurement whose value is a.

-Then is
+Then

-the relative error of the measurement, and is the
+the relative error of the measurement, and

 percentage error.
 These terms are useful in laboratory work.